 It's been 53 years in the making...on Monday September 14, 2020, Heritage Chapter #154 in Denver conducted their 1,000th meeting.
 Thirteen members, including Sharon Petersen from Ilwaco, Washington, attended the celebration.
-This bittersweet meeting included electing and installing on your milestone, Heritage Chapter!
+This bittersweet meeting included electing and installing Sister Karen Wilson as Associate Conductress. balloting on a new petition, and saying goodbye to Sister Cheryl Foster-Lynn Gerton and her family who are moving to South Carolina.
+Congratulations on your milestone, Heritage Chapter!
 We look forward to the next 1,000 meetings!